prakharmrsl/easypcceo.github.io/pages/crypto-mining/zcash-hardware.md

 Zcash is based on a decentralized blockchain, just like [Bitcoin](/crypto-mining/bitcoin-hardware/).
 Zcash has caused lots of controversy, because it is set up as a company, not an opensource community.

+Finding the right harware for mining Zcash can be difficult.
+It is important to balance the power of the GPU with the cost of the GPU and the cost of electricity.

+As we have seen with other popular cryptocurrencies such as [Ethereum](/crypto-mining/ethereum-hardware/), [Monero](/crypto-mining/monero-hardware/), [Dash](/crypto-mining/dash-hardware/), [Litecoin](/crypto-mining/litecoin-hardware/), and [Bitcoin](/crypto-mining/bitcoin-hardware), mining profitability is always directly related with these factors.

 ## Zcash Mining Hardware

 Zcash uses equihash as its mining algorithm.
 Due to this, much like ethereum, the development of ASIC graphics cards for this cryptocurrency is unfeasible.